Little Tidbits to Keep You Informed

 The real estate market moves – learn about Douglas and Elbert Counties‘ residential market statistics this past August.

 August 2021: In Douglas and Elbert County the Residential Inventory and Percent of Residental Sales by Price Range slides have some great information for those interested in buying or selling property.
-The entire pdf of statics is also here to review.
+The entire pdf of statistics is also here to review.

 Victory on Eviction Moratorium